5 Strategies to Help Young Adults Navigate ChangeReading Time: 4 minutes

 - New normal.

-Establish a routine.
-In order to stay balanced in the midst of intense global change like we’re experiencing now, it’s helpful to be able to exert some form of control over your day-to-day life.
-One healthy way to do that is by creating a routine that incorporates evidence-based self-care approaches to enhancing mental health, like eating well, exercising, and spending time in nature.
+In order to stay balanced in the midst of change, it’s helpful to be able to create a day-to-day schedule that creates comfort and consistency.
+Create a routine that incorporates evidence-based self-care approaches, like eating well, exercising, and spending time in nature.
 What healthy habits do you want to build?
 What are you ready to let go of?
+Research shows that the “hardiness” provided by daily routines helps us to enhance well-being and health, despite stressful changes.
+Hardiness is similar to resilience—the ability to bounce back more quickly from challenges.